 - The Barn Light and Slightly Coffee owners for providing the space.

 - My fellow artists of Gray Space Project for the impetus, uplift and Eugene’s very first Tailgate Party for Art.
 We flew our flags!

-The Trophallacy trophy, Vicki Amorose, 2018.
+The Best Art Trophy from Trophallacy, Vicki Amorose, 2018.
 Found object, rose thorns, metal.
 Photo by Sunny Selby.